the 7 most common mistakes made by startups

 lidé pracující ve startupu, právní chyby ve startupu

 Are you starting to build a startup?
 You’re sure to be overwhelmed by all the information that’s being thrown at you.
-You’re focusing on your product and target audience, dealing with funding and marketing, finding investors and mentors for your startup, and it’s a lot to take in all at once.
-Unfortunately, we don’t have any miracle advice to relieve you of these worries, but instead we’ll add some well-intentioned legal advice on how to proceed so that you don’t make starting your business even more complicated.
+You’re focusing on your product and target audience, dealing with funding and marketing, finding investors and mentors for your startup, and it’s a lot to take in at once.
+Unfortunately, we don’t have any magic advice to relieve you of these worries, but instead we’ll add some well-intentioned legal advice on how to proceed so that you don’t make starting your business even more complicated.
 We base this mainly on the experience of our clients who may not have had similar information beforehand.

 So which mistakes do you make as a startup founder?